ChangsenJiang/Partition-vs-Mixture/README.md

 python Robustness_test.py <treefile_folder> -o <output_name.txt>
 ```

 This would compute **Lin–Rajan–Moret (LRM)** tree distances between all trees generated from the minus-one-taxa subalignment and the original `reference.treefile` (to-Ref LRM distance), and also calculates the summary statistics (mean/SD/median) for those calculated LRM distances.

+> [!NOTE]
-[These results](https://github.com/ChangsenJiang/Partition-vs-Mixture/tree/main/result/Robustness%20test%20results) could then be used to plot **Figure 4** in the paper
+> [LRM results](https://github.com/ChangsenJiang/Partition-vs-Mixture/tree/main/results/3_Robustness_test) could then be used to plot **Figure 4** in the paper